poissonconsulting/tsdbr/README.md

 # tsdbr

-The goal of tsdbr is to provide tools to create, populate, maintain and query an SQLite database of hourly data.
+tsdbr provide functions to create, populate, maintain and query an SQLite database of environmental time series data.

-The design of tsdbr adopts the following princinciples - simplicity - minimal dependencies - maximal integrity independence - extensiblility
+tsdbr is designed to be simple to use with minimal dependencies and maximal database integrity independence.

 ## Installation